-Paramedic Continuing Education: The Alhambra Fire Department provides in-house continuing education for EMTs and paramedics.
+- Paramedic Continuing Education - The Alhambra Fire Department provides in-house continuing education for EMTs and paramedics for Alhambra Fire Department members.
 The educational objectives are formulated by analyzing data, retrospective review of actual calls, patient outcomes after discharge from the hospital, and in field observation of assessment and treatment skills.
 A certified EMS nurse operates the program and monitors all aspects of the continuous quality management process.
 The quality of the program has enabled the department to qualify for and secure a State provider number for continuing education in this area.
 For more information, call 626-308-4855.

-Fire Cadet Program - Designed as the second step toward a fire service career, this program is open tograduates of fire academies.
-After one year of volunteer service, the Cadet can earn a State Firefighter ICertification and qualify for the Auxiliary Firefighter Program.
+- Fire Cadet Program - Designed as the second step toward a fire service career, this program is open to graduates of fire academies.
+After one year of volunteer service, the Cadet can earn a State Firefighter I Certification.
 Cadets perform routine tasks including maintenance, fire prevention work, training, and may assist firefighters in suppression work and emergency medical situations.
 For information about this program, call 626-570-3270, ext.
 5144.

-Fire Safety House - A 35-foot mobile trailer is used to demonstrate to children a simulated fire-like condition in a controlled home environment.
-The trailer is equipped with a nontoxic smoke system, heated door, 9-1-1emergency phone system, fully-equipped kitchen, bedroom, smoke detectors, fire extinguishers, and anemergency ladder extended from the window are all practice escape techniques to lend realism to the safetylessons offered.
-The mobile classroom is available for use at local schools, community functions, and special events as scheduling permits.
+- Fire Safety House - A 30-foot mobile trailer is used to demonstrate to children a simulated, fire-like condition, in a controlled home environment.
+The trailer is equipped with a nontoxic smoke system, heated door, 9-1-1 emergency phone system, fully-equipped kitchen, bedroom, smoke detectors, fire extinguishers, and an emergency ladder extended from the window are all practice escape techniques, to lend realism to the safety lessons offered.
+The mobile classroom is available during special events, as scheduling permits.

-Fire Safety Presentations - Free presentations are available to pre-schools, elementary schools, medicalfacilities, elderly care facilities, service club meetings, career day fairs, special school events, fire drills, and some carnivals and fairs, and other events.
+- Fire Safety Presentations - Free presentations are available to pre-schools, elementary schools, medical facilities, elderly care facilities, service club meetings, career day fairs, special school events, fire drills, and some carnivals and fairs, and other events.
 The department's mascot, "Sparky the Fire Dog" (a furry, six-foot Dalmatian costume worn by one of our personnel) is available for children's events.
 Fire inspectors also conduct hands-on classes in the use of portable fire extinguishers, enabling participants to extinguish a live fire.
-These presentations must be arranged through the on-duty Battalion Chief at 626-570-5199.
+These presentations must be arranged by calling the Administrative office at 626-570-5190.

-Fire Station Tours - Free tours can be arranged by calling 626-570-5190.
-The caller will be referred to theappropriate station captain to set up a date and time.
-Coloring books or other items are generally given to children touring the station.
+- Fire Station Tours - Free tours can be arranged by calling 626-570-5190.
+The caller will be referred to the appropriate station captain to set up a date and time.
+Coloring books or other items are provided to children touring the station, as supplies are available.

 Test Smoke Alarms